 Anawilundawa Bird Sanctuary is approximately 100 km north of Colombo, making it an accessible day trip or a stop en route to Kalpitiya or Wilpattu National Park.
 Here’s how to reach it:

 • By Car: From Colombo, take the A3 road towards Puttalam.
-The sanctuary is about a 2.5-hour drive (120 km).
+The sanctuary is approximately a 2.5-hour drive (120 km) away.
 From Chilaw, it’s a 20 km drive north, and from Puttalam, it’s a short detour off the main road.

 • By Public Transport: Take a train or bus from Colombo to Chilaw (10 km from the sanctuary).
 From Chilaw, hire a tuk-tuk or taxi to the sanctuary’s entrance near the Anawilundawa junction.

-• By Guided Tour: Many operators, such as those from Negombo or Dolphin Beach Hotel, offer guided day tours with knowledgeable naturalists.
+• By Guided Tour: Many operators, such as those from Negombo or the Dolphin Beach Hotel, offer guided day tours led by knowledgeable naturalists.

 Travel Tip: Look for the small, colored sign marking the sanctuary’s entrance off the Chilaw-Puttalam road.